-A 30-year-old freshman legislator, bucking urgent appeals for early construc-tion of the Olympic Freeway, yesterday carried the fight against routing of the disputed superhighway through West Los Angeles to the

-State Highway Commission.
+A 30-year-old freshman legislator, bucking urgent appeals for early construc-tion of the Olympic Freeway. yesterday carried the fight against routing of the disputed superhighway through West Los Angeles to State Highway Commission.
 Thomas M. Rees of the 59th Assembly District charged at a public hearing in the State Building that 80% of the route recommended by the State Division of Highways

-State Division of Highways would cut through residential arcas of Rancho Park and West Los Angeles, none more than 10 years old.
-The young lawmaker, who attended his first session of the Legislature this year, said that some 300 of the 500 spec-tators who crowded the State Building Assembly Hall were homeowners who would be vitally affected if the commis-sion adopts the proposed rout-ing. ing.
+State Division of Highways would cut through residential areas of Rancho Park and West Los Angeles, none more than 10 years old.

+The young lawmaker, who attended his first session of the Legislature this year, said that some 300 of the 500 spectators who crowded the State Building Assembly Hall were homeowners who would be vitally affected if the commission adopts the proposed routing.